OpenAstronomy/python-3-for-scientists/python3_user_features.rst

 Unicode variable names
 ----------------------

-As with strings, Python 3 allows most unicode symbols to be used in variable names.
+Python 3 allows many unicode symbols to be used in variable names.
+Unlike Julia or swift, which allow any unicode symbol to represent a variable (including emoji) python restricts variable names to unicode characters that represent characters in written languages.
 In contrast, Python 2 could only use the basic ASCII character set for variable names.

 This means you can use foreign language words and letter-like symbols as variable names, e.g.:

 .. code-block:: python

     >>> π = 3.14159
     >>> jalapeño = "a hot pepper"
+    >>> ラーメン = "delicious"

-(Sadly, no emoji here!)
+(Sadly, no emoji here!).

 Use caution if you're planning to share your code, though, as it's fairly easy to produce illegible code this way.